Burke and Hare – so famous are they, that they’re known as the ‘Edinburgh Murderers’, but what parts of their story are true?

 ‘….if it is ever customary to preserve skeletons, yours will be preserved, in order that prosperity may keep in remembrance your atrocious crimes.

 And so it was that Burke was hanged, dissected and to this day hangs in a glass display case in the Anatomical Museum, Teviot Place, Edinburgh.
-His crimes are certainly remembered, yet he has been made a celebrity of.
+His crimes are certainly remembered.

 What Happened To William Hare?